makrai/notes/galassi1902-attention-overview.md

 * When the generation of a text sequence is required, as in MT,
   * dynamic representation of the input sequence
   * q represents an embedding of the previous state of the decoder
-    * e.g. sentiment analysis and information extraction
+    * eg sentiment analysis and information extraction
 * sequence-to-sequence annotators,
   * without resorting to RNNs or convolutional neural networks (CNNs),
   * as suggested by Vaswani+ [36], who rely on an attention mechanism to obtain a whole encoder/decoder architecture
-* a tool for selecting specific words e.g. dependence parsing [97] and cloze question-answering tasks [66], [70]
+* a tool for selecting specific words eg dependence parsing [97] and cloze question-answering tasks [66], [70]
 * when multiple interacting input sequences have to be considered in combination
   * question answering, where the input consists of two textual sequences, the question and the document or the question and the possible answers